 There are quite a few movies and episodic series on Netflix that feature Dolby Atmos audio.
-But getting the immersive audio format to work isn’t always that easy.
+But getting the immersive audio format on your system isn’t automatic.
 There are several things that need to be set up before you’ll hear Atmos kick in.
 But when it does, you’ll notice a huge difference between the 5.1 audio most Netflix titles use.
 When combined with HDR (via Dolby Vision on Netflix) the two Dolby formats provide best in current consumer home theater technology.

 What Is Dolby Atmos?

-Obviously, Dolby Atmos in home theaters is a watered-down version of what you would experience in Atmos cinemas, but there is definitely a noticeable difference at home.
+Obviously, Dolby Atmos in home theaters is a watered-down version of what you would experience in Atmos-enabled cinemas, but there is definitely a noticeable difference at home.

-The audio format can be found on Blu-ray Discs, 4k Ultra HD Blu-rays, and digital movies (both 4k Ultra HD and HD).
-Netflix has a fairly large selection of programs with Atmos (see our list of 4k/HDR/Atmos titles), as well as Apple, Amazon, and Vudu.
+The audio format can be found on Blu-ray Discs, 4k Ultra HD Blu-rays, and digital movies (both in 4k Ultra HD and HD resolution).
+Netflix, Apple TV+, Amazon Prime Video, Disney+, HBO Max, and Vudu all offer Atmos with select titles.
 Here are some steps that should help you get Dolby Atmos playing on your audio system.

 A Dolby Atmos Speaker System

 To hear Dolby Atmos you need to have an audio system that supports it.
 This means your speaker system, soundbar, and/or AV receiver can all deliver Atmos.
 The product box and manual for your device should have the Dolby Atmos logo on it.
-Note: Most TVs do not have speaker systems that will play Dolby Atmos audio although a few select do (see models on Amazon).
+Note: Most TVs do not have speaker systems that support Dolby Atmos audio although a few select do (see models on Amazon).

-Audio systems can vary according to how many speakers are set up.
-This “How To” isn’t a guide to setting up speakers but Atmos systems are usually configured in one of three ways.
+Home theater audio systems can vary according to how many speakers are set up.
+Atmos systems are usually configured in one of three ways.

 1. A soundbar with speakers that angle upward to bounce off ceilings